United Arab Emirates - Tips

 Although small in number, the U.A.E. armed forces are equipped with

-the most modern weapon systems, purchased from a
+some of the most modern weapon systems, purchased from a

 variety of outside